humhub/documentation/docs/theme/migrate.md

 ## Required changes

+### 1.7

+#### Wall Stream Entry

+HumHub 1.7 introduces two new wall entry layouts, the old entry layout was deprecated.
+In case your theme contains adjustments of the old wall entry layout, make sure your changes are compatible with the new entry layouts.
+Otherwise a theme rebuild should be sufficient.

+#### New @link variable

+Themes build with HumHub 1.7 can facilitate a new `@link` color variable, which is used for inner content links and special links as comment/like within the stream entries.
+Prior to 1.7 such links used the `@info` color which currently still is the default color for the new link variable.
+For example, you may want to consider choosing a darker link color by setting `@link: darken(@info, 5%)`.

 ### 1.6

 There were some major changes in the **Comment** module.
 Please check any overwritten templates if you've made any changes here.